cts-mbiswas/OfficeDocs-WorkplaceAnalytics/Viva/engage/get-started-with-viva-engage/file-storage.md

 For network and tenant administrators:

-- SharePoint has a rich set of security and compliance features that apply to files uploaded in Viva Engage for Microsoft 365 connected Viva Engage groups, including eDiscovery, data loss protection, and in-geo residence for files at rest.
+- SharePoint has a rich set of security and compliance features that apply to files uploaded in Viva Engage for Microsoft 365 connected Viva Engage groups.
+Features include eDiscovery, data loss protection, and in-geo residence for files at rest.

 For end users: